 Because of our business-focus on careers in the horse industry, and our strong belief in the value of a liberal arts education, we do not offer equine classes or an equine degree.
 The Equine Scholars Program is geared toward educating students on the multitude of professional equine careers that utilize liberal arts degrees.
-Students who successfully complete the Program earn an Equine Distinction on their transcript upon graduation.
-(A distinction is similar to an emphasis area.)
+Students who successfully complete the Program earn an Equine Distinction. (a distinction is similar to an emphasis area.)

 Veterinary hospitals such as Rood and Riddle Equine Hospital and Hagyard Equine Medical Institute reserve internships for students in veterinary school, but we can help students locate local veterinarians to job-shadow.

 Equine Scholars can request other Equine Scholar roommates.
 If you are interested in rooming with another Scholar, be sure to indicate this on your housing form and GC will do their best to accommodate requests.
 This is optional.
 Many Scholars do room together and many choose not to.
 It’s up to you!